Fixing JHBuild Errors

 Then re-run the process.
 JHBuild might still fails to complete the process.
 This could be due to several reasons.
 So for instance if apt-file finds several packages which includes the same file, JHBuild would fail to decide on which package to install.
 In that case we’d have to find the most appropriate pacakge and install it manaully.
 Also the actual package name can be sligtly different from the name stated in the warning.

 To find the relevant package which includes the given file, you could run:

 apt-file search path/to/missing.file

 You could also use Ubuntu’s package archive search on web, instead of apt-file.
 But apt-file usually is more convenient.

 - Go to packages.ubuntu.com

-- And search the contents of packages which include the given .pc file.
+- Search the contents of packages which include the missing file.

 - Find the relevant package for your distribution and install it.

-For example your missing libsystemd.pc belongs to the package named `libsystemd-dev`
+For example here the missing libsystemd.pc belongs to the package named ‘libsystemd-dev’

 apt-get install libsystemd-dev should fix it.

 Fixing No matching system package installed